rockoder/rockoder.github.io/_posts/2020-10-01-sublime-markdown-vscode-syntax.md

 This may not cover advance Markdown parsing and syntax highlighting.
 But this was sufficient for me to continue using Sublime Text.

-This delayed my switch to Visual Studio Code.
+This has delayed my switch to Visual Studio Code.
 For now.